General Questions

 Are you writing a sequel to The Light Over London, The Last Garden in England, etc.?

 At this point in time, I have no plans to write a sequel to any of my standalone novels.
 (Those are my historical novels that are not my Evelyne Redfern mystery series, which already has three books published or in the works at the time of writing this.)
 This isn’t because I don’t love those books—I really do!—but I feel that at the end of a novel I have told the story that needed to be told about those characters.
-But, you know, never say never…
+But, as I said above, never say never…

 I have a story idea.
 If I send it to you, will you write about it?